 Broccoli osteoarthritis

-Broccoli osteoarthritis is the wonder food that does much more than protect against metastatic disease.
+Broccoli osteoarthritis is the wonder food that does much more than protect against joint wear and tear; metastatic disease too, for example.

 Are you a meat and potatoes man?
 Are you still on the black and white diet?
 It is not just your heart that is going to take strain.
 Joint pain is probably on the way too; colour is in and not only for television.

-British scientists at the University of East Anglia are investigating the benefits of broccoli in the fight against arthritis.
+Scientists at the University of East Anglia are investigating the benefits of broccoli in the fight against arthritis; British women are finding themselves disabled for more than a third of their lives.

 How to grow medium sized broccoli plants.